 One thing a growing garden needs is plants, and lots of them!
 To buy enough plants to fill a regular backyard garden can be quite an expensive affair, but, thankfully, it doesn’t have to be that way.
 Nature provides freely and abundantly, and when we work with nature, it becomes quite effortless, and inexpensive too!

 Plants naturally reproduce themselves, and they are more than capable of doing this without any help.
 We can take advantage of some of the mechanisms by which plants can reproduce themselves to produce an abundance of plants for our gardens.

-Many herbaceous plants (plants that do not have a persistent woody stem) and even many woody stemmed plants can be reproduced if a “cutting”, a short length of the stem or a branch that is cut off, is put into moist ground in a partly shady cool spot.
+Many herbaceous plants (plants that do not have a persistent woody stem) and even many woody stemmed plants can be reproduced if a cutting, a short length of the stem or a branch that is cut off, is put into moist ground in a partly shady cool spot.
 In time this cutting will sprout roots and become a new plant that is an exact genetic clone of the plant the cutting was taken from.

 Softwood vs. Hardwood Cuttings

-At this point you may be wondering what the difference is between taking hardwood and softwood cuttings.
+At this point you may be wondering, what the difference is between taking hardwood and softwood cuttings?